felipelmc/felipelmc/README.md

 I've been accepted into the [AI Safety Fundamentals: Governance](https://aisafetyfundamentals.com/governance/?utm_campaign=Send+email%3A+Application+decisions&utm_content=Accept+participant&utm_medium=email_action&utm_source=customer.io) course, offered by [BlueDot Impact](https://bluedot.org/).
 I look forward to deepening my understanding of AI Governance, connecting with others in the field, and contributing to impactful work in AI Safety.

 **August 01, 2024**
 I've started a new role as a Teaching Assistant for Quantitative Methods II, under the supervision of [Professor Jairo Nicolau, PhD](https://cpdoc.fgv.br/equipe/jaironicolau).
-My goal is to help students from the Social Sciences to learn useful skills for industry, academia, and government.
+My goal is to help students from the Social Sciences to learn useful skills for industry, academia, and government, such as programming and statistics.

 **June 18, 2024**
 The research project of my undergraduate thesis, titled _The determinants of electoral success in legislative elections in Brazil: an approach using Bayesian multilevel models_, was approved with full marks.
 I am deeply grateful to Professors [Jaqueline Zulini, PhD](https://cpdoc.fgv.br/equipe/jaquelinezulini) and [Luiz Max Carvalho, PhD](https://emap.fgv.br/en/professors/luiz-max-fagundes-de-carvalho) for their outstanding supervision.
 I'm excited to dive deep into this research!